 Mole Patrol Medical Director, Dr Kim Hames, said the company was privileged to provide services to veterans and their families, as well as financial affiliate members of RSLWA.

-The Mole Patrol organisation currently has one new outlet at Bibra Lake and plans to but is planning other clinics in the Perth metropolitan area and, over time, in regional centres.
+The Mole Patrol organisation currently has one new outlet at Bibra Lake and is planning other clinics in the Perth metropolitan area and, over time, in regional centres.
 Also, the organisation is able to make visits to Sub-Branches for scheduled skin checks as well as examining telehealth technology to provide services to those who live in regional and remote areas of WA.

 “With our bulk-billing and related arrangements, there will be absolutely no cost to patients unless they want a non-cancerous mole cut out or multiple dressings are required,” Dr Hames said.